lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 the *downstream* direction, and the direction of the Update() invocation the *upstream* direction.

-The next figure, **Figure4--16** , shows the relationship between the executive and the algo-rithm, which are paired to form a filter.
+The next figure, **Figure 4-16** , shows the relationship between the executive and the algo-rithm, which are paired to form a filter.
 This view of the filter is independent of the pipeline and contains all the information about the interface of the algorithm, namely the number and availabil-ity of inputs and outputs.
-Finally **Figure4--17** shows the connections between filters.
+Finally **Figure 4-17** shows the connections between filters.
 Notice that the output data object is not directly wired to the input connection.
 Rather the downstream filters's input connection is associated with the upstream filter's